isweluiz/k8s-nginx-example/README.md

 ## Usage

-To view only the `nginx` pods run:
+To view only the `nginx` pods, run:

 ```bash
 kubectl get pods -l app=nginx
 ```

-To view only the `curl` pod run:
+To view only the `curl` pod, run:

 ```bash
 kubectl get pods -l app=curl